-Leaders in LuxuryNovember 22, 2010 By: Meagan Drillinger, Katie Tandy, Jena Tesse Fox, David Eisen Travel Agent
+Leaders in LuxuryDecember 1, 2011 By: Meagan Drillinger, Ruthanne Terrero, Jena Tesse Fox, Susan Young Travel Agent

-The 2010 Leaders in Luxury awards will go to individuals who have shown unparalleled leadership in four categories—Hotel, Cruise, Tour Operator and Travel Advisor.
-Recipients will be honored at a ceremony to be held on December 9 during this year’s Luxury Travel Expo in Las Vegas.
+The Leaders in Luxury awards go to individuals who have demonstrated outstanding leadership in four distinct industry categories.
+The recipients will be honored on December 6 during the Luxury Travel Expo at Mandalay Bay Resort & Casino in Las Vegas.

 The editorial staff of Travel Agent and Luxury Travel Advisor is pleased to bestow these individuals with the recognition they deserve as they continue to change the face of the industry, setting new standards in selling luxury travel.

 Read on to learn more about these outstanding leaders.

 Throughout his career, Nick Clayton has been on the front lines when it comes to high-end luxury hotels and delivering luxury service.
 Today, he heads one of the most innovative players in the affluent travel market, Viceroy Hotel Group.
 Here, Clayton is responsible for maintaining a high level of service while expanding the company’s portfolio, which already includes notable hotels under the Viceroy and Tides brands in Anguilla, St. Lucia, Miami, Mexico, Palm Springs, Snowmass and Abu Dhabi.